 Note: This graph is a summary of current EDIS data using the ICD codes B34.9 and J06.9 which are consistent with a clinical presentation of a viral illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate.

-There were three cases of influenza reported to the Department of Health in the past week (Figure 4).
+The number of influenza cases reported to the Department of Health increased to 31 cases in the past week (Figure 4).

 Figure 4.
 Number of influenza notifications in WA by week, 2017 to 2022